-12 Such as regulators, investors, governments, suppliers, customers and clients, academia, civil society institutions, communities, representatives of indigenous population and non-profit organizations
+12 Such as regulators, investors, governments, suppliers, customers and clients, academia, civil society institutions, communities, representatives of indigenous population and non-profit organizations have been implemented.
+For further information, please see the annual report.

 Principle 5: Governance & Culture

 We will implement our commitment to these Principles through effective governance and a culture of responsible banking